Frequently Asked Questions

 While vendors do offer alternative infills, many of these materials have not been studied fully.
 Other infills on the market may be made with rubber, plastic, mineral-based, or plant-derived materials.
 When researching turf options, communities should evaluate materials carefully and may wish to require additional testing to ensure they have considered the full range of chemicals.

-See pages 5 through 9 of the turf report for a thorough description of a number of alternative infills.
+See pages 5 through 9 of the "Athletic Playing Fields: Choosing Safer Options for Health and Environment" for a thorough description of a number of alternative infills.

 Use of artificial turf present a number of issues other than human health concerns related to chemicals hazards.
-Refer to pages 11 through 13 of the turf report and the Physical Hazards document for more details on the concerns described below.
+Refer to pages 11 through 13 of the "Athletic Playing Fields: Choosing Safer Options for Health and Environment" and the Physical Hazards document for more details on the topics described below.

 Environmental concerns: Environmental concerns include loss of wildlife habitat and contaminated runoff into the environment.
 Another environmental concern is migration of the synthetic particles, including infill and plastic grass blades, into the surrounding environment.

-Disposal: Some synthetic materials may be reusable one or more times, while others may have to be disposed of in a landfill or through incineration when the field is due for replacement.
+Disposal: Some synthetic materials may be reusable or recyclable, while others may have to be disposed of in a landfill or through incineration when the field is due for replacement.

 Injuries: One particular concern is increased rates of turf burns (skin abrasions) associated with playing on artificial turf.
 These abrasions are a risk factor for serious bacterial infections.